Kamen Rider × Super Sentai × Space Sheriff: Super Hero Taisen Z: Plot

 While investigating the sudden appearance of magical portals, Haruto Soma and Koyomi find themselves attacked by Geki Jumonji who attempts to kill the wizard on the notion that his magic poses a threat to universal peace.
-However, seeing Kamen Rider Wizard risk his life to protect Koyomi and a child from their fight's collateral damage, Space Sheriff Gavan sees the magician to be protector like himself and takes his leave.
+However, seeing Kamen Rider Wizard risk his life to protect Koyomi and a child from their fight's collateral damage, Gavan Type-G sees the magician to be protector like himself and takes his leave.
 Returning to the Galactic Union to report to his superior and the previous/original Gavan, Retsu Ichijouji that Haruto is not their enemy, Geki refuses to carry out the mission to eliminate Kamen Riders Wizard and Beast.
-In response, Retsu relieves Geki from duty and gives the mission to Kai, Space Sheriff Sharivan, with Geki unable to convince his senior to let him investigate further.
+In response, Retsu relieves Geki from duty and gives the mission to Kai Hyuga, the current Sharivan, with Geki unable to convince his senior to let him investigate further.
 Elsewhere, with her Go-Buster teammates unable to meet up with them at the campsite, Yoko Usami and her Buddyroid Usada Lettuce notice a strange object crash landing nearby.
 The two manage to reach the impact site and find a small robot that Yoko brings to the Energy Management Center.
 Deciding to repair the robot herself, learning he has no memory of his past, Yoko becomes friends with the robot after introducing himself as Psycholon.
 The next day, ambushed by Kamen Rider monsters, Yoko regains her ability to become Yellow Buster while her teammates are sucked into a magical portal meant for her and Psycholon.